Requesting Use of the CATSS/MSP Lab

-The Multi-Sensory Perception Laboratory is intended for research groups associated with the University of Minnesota conducting IRB-approved research.
-Due to funding from the CATSS/MSP Lab's startup grants, use of the lab is currently free.
-Please submit a New User Application if you would like to use the facility.
-Once approved, scheduling of the lab is handled using x500 access to shared Google-Apps calendars.
-Contact the CATSS/MSP Lab Coordinator ([email protected]) for more information about the CATSS/MSP Lab and its resources, or to request access to either the lab or the booking calendars.
+The research facilities in CATSS are intended for research groups associated with the University of Minnesota conducting IRB-approved research.
+Use of the facilities is currently free.
+University of Minnesota faculty members may submit a New User Application to become a member of CATSS and have members of their group use the facilies.
+Once approved, scheduling of the space is handled using x500 access to shared Google-Apps calendars.
+Contact the CATSS Administrative Director ([email protected]) for more information about CATSS and its resources, or to request access to either the lab spaces or the booking calendars.

-For most researchers, access to the CATSS/MSP Lab can be granted shortly after they have been given a brief orientation to the lab's equipment and policies.
-For undergraduate students, keycard access is generally given only after sufficient supervised training in CATSS has occurred, and provided that there is a reasonable justification for the student to have after-hours or solo access to the lab.
-(Download the undergraduate access request form.)
+For most researchers, access to the CATSS Center can be granted shortly after they have been given a brief orientation to the lab's equipment and policies.

-Usage Guide for the CATSS/MSP Lab Space and Equipment
+Usage Guide for the CATSS Lab Space and Equipment

-Thank you for your interest in the Multi-Sensory Perception Lab, a multi-user research space located in S22/S30/S41 Elliott Hall.
+Thank you for your interest in the CATSS Center, a multi-user research space located in S22/S30/S41 Elliott Hall.
 This document provides general guidelines for courteous and efficient usage of the lab space.

 Zero-State of the Lab Space